 Our culture is filled with images, TV shows, movies, songs, and other types of media that are hypersexual.
 We all know that sex sells.
 The media creates great sexual expectations—ones that inaccurately portray real life and real sex with real people within a real relationship.
 Although our culture is bombarded with sex and sexual images, most people aren’t having much sex.
 Or if they are, most aren’t enjoying it.

 40 million couples in America are considered asexual—having sex 10 times or less in a year.
 Yes, a year.
-For those that are having sex, many are unhappy.
-In fact, it’s estimated that 52% of Americans report being unsatisfied with their sex lives.
+Of those that are having sex, many are unhappy.
+It’s estimated that 52% of Americans report being unsatisfied with their sex lives.

 People are unhappy with their sex life for many reasons.
 Some of us know what we want but don’t know how to tell our partners.
 Some of us don’t know how to figure out what we want.
 Sometimes we know what we want but don’t feel connected with our partners outside the bedroom – so our sex life is merely a reflection of the lack of overall connection in the relationship.

 For some people, talking about their sex life (even with their spouse) can be as dreaded as going to the dentist or scrubbing toilets.
 I get it—talking about sex can at times be uncomfortable.
 We don’t want to upset our mates or make them feel that their lovemaking is inadequate.
 Your spouse isn’t a mind reader—so he/she doesn’t know what you like, what you’re not happy with, or what you’d like to see improved—if you don’t talk about it.

 If you want to improve your sex life, here are 10 questions you can discuss with your mate.
 Be sure to pick a time and place where you can have an open conversation without interruptions.